Skip to main content

 5.3.
 The first full inspection takes place approximately six months after a provider registers or begins providing the service.

 5.4.
-Full inspection is an opportunity for inspectors to check that providers are adhering to legislative and regulatory requirements, and are meeting the conditions of their registration.
+Full inspection are an opportunity for inspectors to check that providers are adhering to legislative and regulatory requirements, and are meeting the conditions of their registration.
 After the first full inspection, the service will receive further full inspections in line with the frequency set out in section 6.

 Focused inspection